crukci-bioinformatics/ampliconseq/README.md

-vepSpecies                               | homo_sapiens    | The species name of the VEP annotation cache. vepAssembly                              | GRCh37          | The genome assembly of the VEP annotation cache. vepPickOneAnnotationPerVariant           | true            | Pick one annotation for each annotation using VEP --pick option. outputDir                                |                 | Directory to which output files are written or the launch directory if not specified. variantCaller                            | VarDict         | The variant caller (VarDict, HaplotypeCaller or Mutect2). minimumAlleleFraction                    | 0.01            | Lower allele fraction limit for detection of variants (for variant callers that provide this option only). maximumReadsPerAlignmentStart            | 2500            | Maximum number of reads to retain per alignment start position; reads above this threshold will be downsampled (specific to GATK HaplotypeCaller and Mutect2).
+vepSpecies                               | homo_sapiens    | The species name of the VEP annotation cache. vepAssembly                              | GRCh37          | The genome assembly of the VEP annotation cache. vepPickOneAnnotationPerVariant           | true            | Pick one annotation for each annotation using VEP --pick option. variantCaller                            | VarDict         | The variant caller (VarDict, HaplotypeCaller or Mutect2). minimumAlleleFraction                    | 0.01            | Lower allele fraction limit for detection of variants (for variant callers that provide this option only). maximumReadsPerAlignmentStart            | 2500            | Maximum number of reads to retain per alignment start position; reads above this threshold will be downsampled (specific to GATK HaplotypeCaller and Mutect2).